datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 ### LOADTYPE
 The loadtype determines the nature of the update to be applied.
 Valid values are as follows:

- - UPDATE.
+* UPDATE.
 This is the most basic type, and any updates will happen 'in place'.
 Simply provide the primary key fields in the `BUSKEY` column.
- - TXTEMPORAL.
+* TXTEMPORAL.
 This signifies an SCD2 type load.
-For this type the validty fields (valid from, valid to) should be specified in the `VAR_TXFROM` and `VAR_TXTO` fields.
+For this type the validity fields (valid from, valid to) should be specified in the `VAR_TXFROM` and `VAR_TXTO` fields.
 The table itself should include `VAR_TXFROM` in the physical key.
 The remainder of the primary key fields (not including `VAR_TXFROM`) should be specified in `BUSKEY`.
- - BITEMPORAL.
+* BITEMPORAL.
 These tables have two time dimensions - a version history, and a business history.
 The version history (SCD2) fields should be specified in `VAR_TXFROM` and `VAR_TXTO` and the business history fields should be specified in `VAR_BUSFROM` and `VAR_BUSTO`.
 The `VAR_TXFROM` and `VAR_BUSFROM` fields should be in the key of the actual table, but should not be also specified in the `BUSKEY` field.

 This is a required field.
 !!!
 Note
     The support for BITEMPORAL loads is restricted, in the sense it is only possible to load data at a single point in time (no support for loading multiple business date ranges for a single business key).
 The workaround is simply to load each date range separately.